What You Can Learn Through Show Choir

 Here are just a few things students can learn through show choir.

 It’s often said that practice makes perfect.
-And this can apply to almost everything.
-The performing arts is no exception.
-Putting in the time and effort to learn new material requires the ability and persistence to invest some memorization and perfecting your craft.
-How to blend or compliment others of other vocal sections is also important.
-Dedication in the preparation phase is just as valuable if not more important than the live performance itself.
+This can apply to almost anything; the performing arts is no exception.
+Putting in the time and effort to learn new material requires memorization skills and persistence in perfecting your craft.
+Learning to blend or complement others in vocal sections is also important.
+Dedication in the preparation phase is just as valuable, if not more important, than the live performance itself.

 When the performance ends, specifically during a competition, the learning curve doesn’t stop.
 One of the most valuable takeaways students can gain from a judging panel, is how to be receptive to and respectful of constructive feedback.
 They might not win or even place in the top three award podiums, but that doesn’t mean the performance was a failure.
 Even in life, things go awry.
 It’s early experiences like Show Choir Nationals that teach students they won’t win every race, and perseverance is how they move forward.

 It’s important to support youth and teach them they are already winners because they gave it their all and gained valuable experience.
 The other takeaway is sportsmanship.
 Sure, any competition has the directive of winning, but students shouldn’t lose sight of why they are performing.
 It’s all about love for music and the performing arts.

 Show Choir Nationals are typically held in March at the Grand Ole Opry House in Nashville, Tn.
 The event showcases the best high school show choir groups from across the nation.
 Our message to students is to enjoy themselves.
 To those who will be performing in this event, take it in.
 You will be performing on one of the most prestigious stages where legends like Johnny Cash performed.
 And as I always say…